DBA Texas: Everything You Need to Know

 Registering your DBA is similar by municipality in Texas.
 You will need to prepare an ownership certificate if you are an individual, as well as a filing fee that varies but usually is around $9.
 You can check DBAs by going in-person as well to the local clerk for the municipality and, for a fee, they will do a name search.

 For businesses hoping to get a DBA, you will need to use Form 503.
-You can get this either as the Texas state website or through your local municipal clerk.
+You can get this either at the Texas state website or throuh your local municipal clerk.
 The form requires companies filing for a DBA to show proof of the current legal name and registration of the company, as well as other information such as its address.
 You can then apply for a maximum of a 10-year DBA.
-You will also need to describe which municipalities you expect the business to operate in, and sign it.
+You will also need to describe which municipalities you expect the business to operate and sign in.

 There is a PDF version of this form online for download.

-If you need help learning more about how to create a DBA for your company, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+If you need help learning more about how to create a DBA for your company, you can post your legal need on UpCounsel's marketplace.
+UpCounsel accept only the top 5 percent of lawyers to its site. lawyers on UpCounsel come from law schools such as Harvard Law and Yalle Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.